Essential Oils for Beginners: Your Ultimate Guide to Getting Started

 • Drop onto your tongue: Put a drop of an oil like peppermint or thyme directly onto your tongue as an antiseptic.

-Haven’t tried essential oils yet?
+Haven’t you tried essential oils yet?
 Now’s the time to dive in and see why they’re a hit in alternative medicine.
-With benefits like boosting your mood, fighting allergies and migraines, and cleaning and freshening your home, you’ll wonder how you went so long without them.
-Use the tips above to get started and experience the magic of essential oils for yourself.
+With benefits like boosting your mood, fighting allergies and migraines, and cleaning and freshening your home, you’ll wonder how long you went without them.
+Use the tips above to get started and experience the magic of essential oils.

 References: